-Every day the California state government and business community are working hard to make the state’s cities and businesses more sustainable.
+Every day the California state government and business community are working hard.
+They are working to make the state’s, cities and businesses more sustainable and green.

-Recent agreements have helped reduce the prices for implementing solar energy for small and medium sized companies who might not have been able to previously afford those upgrades.
+Recent agreements have helped reduce the prices for solar energy.
+That’s both for small and medium sized companies.
+Therefore, those who might not have been able to previously afford those upgrades.

-At the state level, California has put plans in place to improve both Groundwater sustainability and to improve sustainability for the Clean Water State Revolving Fund Program.
-They are also working to improve the sustainability of their freight industry.
+At the state level, California has put plans in place to improve both Groundwater sustainability.
+As well as improve sustainability for the Clean Water State Revolving Fund Program.
+Finally, they are also working to improve the sustainability of the freight industry.

 Recycle Rainwater: This is a biggie.
-Because of the drought, water is in short supply these days and the quickest way to turn your neighbors into enemies is to try to run your sprinkler or water your lawn.
-That doesn’t mean, though, that you have to resign yourself to letting your landscaping die or to having a terribly dusty car, etc. Rain is still falling from the sky every now and again (and will likely pour down upon us over the winter as El Nino rears it’s rainy head.
+Because of the drought, water is in short supply these days.
+Therefore, the quickest way to turn your neighbors into enemies is to try to run your sprinkler or water your lawn.
+That doesn’t mean, though, that you have to resign yourself to letting your landscaping die.
+As well as having a terribly dusty car, etc. Rain is still falling from the sky every now and again (and will likely pour down upon us over the winter as El Nino rears it’s rainy head).
 Instead of simply letting that water seep into the ground, why not save as much of it as you can?
 Installing rain barrels is easy and cheap and grey water has a lot of uses (like watering that lawn, washing the car or your clothing, etc).
 Rainwater harvesting also prevents erosion and other issues that can dramatically affect the supply and quantity of a home (and city)’s water supply.

 In addition to solar paneling, many people are opting to purchase solar device chargers now as well.
 Travelers, in particular, have found solar device chargers save them a lot of time and hassle (airports never have enough outlets).